jacobcode01/ChurnLabs/README.md

 <hr>

 ## Config-Driven Design
-- This project adopts a config-driven approach to manage data, model, training and artifacts.
+- This project adopts a config-driven approach to manage data, model, training, and artifacts.
 - Instead of hardcoding values inside the codebase, these settings are stored in YAML configuration files.
 - These files are loaded during preprocessing, training, inference and artifacts logging.
 ```